contrast-zone/t-rewriter.js/docs/index.md

 V-Parser is a nus-product of working on a next generation programming language.
-It should exhibit nearly linear parsing time, no matter of how ambiguous output abstract syntax tree is.
+It should exhibit nearly linear parsing time, no matter of how ambiguous output abstract syntax forest is.
 This project is still in experimental stage, prior to uploading actual javascript source code.
-We expect the full version to be available soon.
+We expect the full version to be available soon, as our local parsing experiments look cool to us.